Look: Inside Dubai Police's Tesla Cybertruck

 While not assigned for traffic enforcement, this unique vehicle is tasked with instilling a sense of security, with the officers answering queries from the public, particularly in tourist areas.

-Khaleej Times got an exclusive look at the car and its features, while residents approached the Dubai Police officers, asking for pictures.
+Khaleej Times got an exclusive look at the car and its features, while residents approached the Dubai Police officers, asking to take pictures.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.